bennyinwa/WhereDidIPark/README.md

 # WhereDidIPark

 HTML5 app to help everyone remember where they park.
-This app works well on mobile Chrome browser and can work online or offline.
+This app works online or offline on Chrome browser on mobile phone, tablet and laptop.

-@2018 Copyright Benny Unaroma
+Benny Unaroma Copyright @2018